GMC landscape architect Jane Reed Ross inducted into the 2024 ASLA Council of Fellows

 A complete list of the 2024 Class of Fellows and their biographies can be found here.

-ASLA Fellows will be elevated during a special investiture ceremony at the 2024 Conference on Landscape Architecture, which will be held in Washington, D.C., Oct.
+ASLA Fellows were elevated during a special investiture ceremony at the 2024 Conference on Landscape Architecture, which was held in Washington, D.C., Oct.
 6-9, 2024.

 About ASLA and the ASLA Fund